 Find and Keep Drivers with the Right Equipment, Technology and Programs

-Driver shortage issues have diminished as capacity has fluctuated due to the pandemic.
-However, the fundamentals behind the driver shortage have not gone away, and it remains a top industry concern.
+Driver shortage issues have diminished as capacity has fluctuated.
+However, the fundamentals behind the driver shortage have not disappeared, and it remains a top industry concern.
 The right equipment and technology can appeal to drivers and give fleets a competitive advantage when building and retaining their pool of drivers.

 Fleets are using several strategies to attract and retain drivers.